About my move to Barcelona and my struggle to join the group

 At a time when immigrants to the UK are asked to ‘prove their worth’ and at a time when mass migration to Spain is subsiding, when the governing Popular Party has been proposing that immigrants undertake cultural and linguistic education, the role negotiation that takes place at national boundaries is clearly a profound contemporary issue.
 Spain is in great need of immigrants to complete its harvests but has little taste for immigrants to take on the role of full citizenship.

 In my own case, I have accepted that my role as an anal northern European has some local value, however, I have done this on the outside of the local group therapeutic culture.
 Instead, I have found familiar therapist subgroups that have helped me both manage my transferences and projections and at the same time acquire a sufficient level of professional validation while working here.
-I belong to the Barcelona Network of English Speaking Therapists (www.barcelonanest.com) a multidisciplinary group that has provided me with a sense of legitimacy and belonging.
+I belong to the Barcelona Network of English Speaking Therapists www.barcelonanest.com a multidisciplinary group that has provided me with a sense of legitimacy and belonging.
 I have also found work on two university based therapy trainings, both committed to the lay therapist.
-Many of the art therapists trained by Metafora (www.metafora.org) and for ten years accredited by the University of Barcelona (now accredited by the Universidad de Pompeu Fabra) were originally artists or from other ‘lay’ professions.
-Many of the Dance Movement Therapists trained by the Autonomous University of Barcelona (http://pagines.uab.cat/dmt/) come from a dance background.
+Many of the art therapists trained by Metafora www.metafora.org (for ten years accredited by the University of Barcelona then later the Universidad de Pompeu Fabra and now an independent institution) were originally artists or from other ‘lay’ professions.
+Many of the Dance Movement Therapists trained by the Autonomous University of Barcelona http://pagines.uab.cat/dmt/ come from a dance background.
 Both provide for me a safe subgroup from within which I feel that there is some hope of challenging the prevailing clinical model of what it means to be a therapist within Spain.
-Both trainings promote the idea of the trainee as pioneer in a new but not-so-welcoming world, negotiating some kind of permit for entering the professional and organized world of therapy.
-The pioneer role for some students provides an enabling and energizing sense of purpose and direction.
+Both trainings promote the idea of the trainee as pioneer in a new but not-so-welcoming world, negotiating some kind of permit for entering the professional and organised world of therapy.
+The pioneer role for some students provides an enabling and energising sense of purpose and direction.
 For others, it generates much anger and resentment.